addff/2310-CSP600/[F2]/NUR AINA SAFI BINTI SINAN/README.md

 - Weather information not being updated in real-time
 ## SOLUTIONS
 - Create mobile application that provide offline maps and navigation
-- Create mobile application that provide weather forecasting
+- Create mobile application that provide real-time weather forecasting